 By Rhonda Lyons:

 La’Tanya Dandie’s son Kristopher had his first psychotic destroy at 19.
-Since then, whilst Dandie has grown to become regulation enforcement for help, officers say their arms are tied.
+Since then, while Dandie has grown to become regulation enforcement for help, officers say their arms are tied.

 La’Tanya Dandie:

-So they say, ma’am, we cannot do whatever, as it will violate his civil rights.
+So they say we cannot do whatever, as it will violate his civil rights.

 By Rhonda Lyons:

-California, like most states, makes it difficult to compel people to get treatment.
+Like most states, California makes it difficult to compel people to get treatment.

 La’Tanya Dandie:

 Well, my civil rights.
-Your officer heard him screaming as any person became attacking him.
-And I’m on the telephone with him a few seconds in the past.
+Your officer heard him screaming as if any person was attacking him.
+And I was on the telephone with him a few seconds ago.
 He became like, “Well, we cannot do something.”

 By Rhonda Lyons:

 But Dandie’s son turned into now in greater desperate straits.
-At the time, he changed into homeless.
+At the time, he became homeless.

 Nationally, approximately a 3rd of humans with an extreme mental illness are homeless.